kip4you/docs-site/_pages/docs/anonymous-task.md

 ## What is an Anonymous Task?

-Anonymous Task is an activity where we can access a task anonymously, in other words, it will have an email that contains a link to lead you to the task no need to have an account in the website, accessing as if a guest.
+Anonymous Task is an activity where we can access a task anonymously, in other words, it will have an email that contains a link to lead you to the task without the need to have an account in the website, accessing as if a guest.

 ## 1. Camunda